Outdoor adventure, couture coffee, and Japanese culture: Explore all Seattle has to offer

 If you’re planning to visit several major sights, invest in a Seattle CityPASS.
 The pass is valid for nine consecutive days and offers significant savings on individual admission to five attractions, including the Space Needle and the Seattle Aquarium.

 Planning your trip to Seattle?
-Take a look at our area hotels to find your perfect spot for discovering the Emerald City.
+Take a look at our area hotels to find your perfect spot.

 Stay just two miles from the Sea-Tac airport and enjoy a free shuttle when you choose our hotel.
 Spend evenings lounging by the firepit on the veranda or relaxing in our rooms with free Wi-Fi.
 Guests can also enjoy our free, hot breakfast and indoor pool.